bhelx/smol/README.md

 V1 is designed to be as easy to understand as follow.
 Things will get a little more complicated as it evolves, but they should be bite sized steps.

+To run this vm, you need [nodejs](https://nodejs.org/en/).
+To run the assembler, you need [customasm](https://github.com/hlorenzi/customasm).

 See the Readme for each version:

 * [v1](v1/)